Your privacy is important

 Your privacy is important to us and Crown is dedicated to protecting your personal information across all areas of our business.
 Personal information is information or an opinion about you.

 It also contains information about how you can access the personal information Crown holds about you, how you can ask Crown to correct your personal information and how you can make a complaint if you have concerns about how Crown managed your personal information.

 You can find more information by contacting Crown (please refer to the “How to Contact Crown” section of this policy).

 Collection of personal information

 Crown collects (either directly or via its related bodies corporate) your personal information so that we can perform our functions or activities and offer or inform you about our services to you.
-Crown’s functions, activities and services are many and varied and include the Crown Sydney Hotel Resort (currently under construction), which will include the Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, and security and surveillance.
+Crown’s functions, activities and services are many and varied and include the Crown Sydney Hotel Resort, which includes the Crown Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, and security and surveillance.

 Personal information includes things such as your name, image, date of birth, phone number(s), postal address and email address.
 The type of personal information we collect from you depends on your interaction with us.

 Depending on the transaction, if Crown does not collect your personal information, we may not be able to provide you an offer or service.

 Collection from you

 It is Crown’s usual practice to collect your personal information directly from you.
 For example, you provide us your personal information when you sign up to receive emails from, or make enquiries related to, Crown.